Coping with unexpected news at your ultrasound

 Talking to loved ones

-Family and friends were very helpful for some parents who felt they could talk openly and who appreciated the distraction that their loved ones provided.
-Other parents preferred not to share the unexpected news with their families or friends until they felt ready or until they had more information to answer questions that their families may ask.
+Family and friends can be very helpful for some parents who feel they can talk openly and who appreciate the distraction that their loved ones provide.
+Other parents prefer not to share the unexpected news with their families or friends until they feel ready or until they have more information to answer questions that their families may ask.
 Talking with a counsellor or other professional may be helpful for all parents and especially important for those who do not feel ready to share the news with family.

 “I didn’t want to tell anyone because I didn’t know what to say, but when I finally started talking it was a relief.
 I probably should have talked to someone earlier.”